MercyNgila/King-County-House-Sales-prediction/README.md

 Newer houses fetch a higher price in the market.
 The goal should be to get houses off as soon as they hit the market.

+Increasing the sqft living of a house increases the market price.

 You've probably heard it before from Allsopp and Spencer but it indeed is about Location, Location, Location!
 Location makes all the difference.
 SOme of the Zipcodes that fetch the highest prices in the market include:

 zip_98004 - Beaux Arts Village